The world’s demand for cloud services is growing exponentially. Yet sustainability and transparency are still lacking.

 TCO Certified Cloud — a tool for more sustainable IaaS cloud resources

-TCO Certified Cloud is being developed as the world’s first global sustainability certification for Infrastructure as a Service (IaaS) cloud resources — the foundation of the cloud ecosystem, where the potential for impact is greatest.
+TCO Certified Cloud is the world’s first global sustainability certification for cloud resources.
+It focuses on Infrastructure as a Service (IaaS) — the foundation of the cloud ecosystem, where the potential for impact is greatest.

-The certification takes a comprehensive approach, covering all key aspects of cloud services, from data centers and hardware to business operations and global supply chains.
-The certification also includes verified sustainability data linked to each resource provider, aligned to international standards.
+The certification covers all key aspects of cloud services, from data centers and hardware to business operations and global supply chains.
+It also includes verified sustainability data linked to each resource provider, aligned to international standards.

 Four key areas create a holistic approach to sustainability.

-The draft of TCO Certified Cloud targets the most critical challenges — reducing climate impact, managing hazardous substances, promoting circular practices, and strengthening supply chain responsibility.
-Together, these areas form a framework for measurable, long-term and holistic sustainability improvements in the cloud industry.
+TCO Certified Cloud covers four key areas: climate, substances, circularity and supply chain.
+Together, these areas form a framework for measurable, long-term sustainability improvements in the cloud industry.

 Let’s shape a more sustainable cloud industry together!

-By signing up, you’ll receive updates and insights, invitations to discussions, and direct communication from our cloud project manager, Barton Finn.
+Sign up for our newsletter to receive expert insights, invitations to key meetings, and direct communication from our cloud project manager, Barton Finn.

 Got questions?
 I’m here to help!